EzequielTartaglia/CIT326/W3/W03 Scenario - Database Security.md

     Explain the difference between authentication and authorization.
 Give an example of authorization in the database.

+    **Authentication: Process of verifying the identity of a user, system, or application.
+It ensures that the entity trying to access a system is who it claims to be.
+Authentication is typically achieved through the presentation of credentials, such as usernames and passwords, biometric data, or security tokens.**

+    **Authorization: Process of granting or denying access to specific resources or actions based on the authenticated entity's permissions.
+Once a user or system is authenticated, authorization determines what actions or data that authenticated entity is allowed to access or modify.**

+    ```sql
+    USE [SalesOrdersExample];

+    -- Create User "BYU_student_user"
+    CREATE USER [BYU_student_user] FOR LOGIN [BYU_student_user];

+    -- Assign to Data Reader Role ("db_datareader")
+    ALTER ROLE [db_datareader] ADD MEMBER [BYU_student_user];

+    -- Create Schema "BYU_student"
+    CREATE SCHEMA [BYU_student];

+    -- Transfer Tables to Schema "BYU_student"
+    ALTER SCHEMA [BYU_student] TRANSFER Categories;
+    ALTER SCHEMA [BYU_student] TRANSFER Customers;
+    ALTER SCHEMA [BYU_student] TRANSFER Employees;
+    ALTER SCHEMA [BYU_student] TRANSFER Vendors;

+    -- Grant SELECT Permissions on Schema "BYU_student"
+    GRANT SELECT ON SCHEMA::[BYU_student] TO [BYU_student_user];
+    ```

     Verify your SQL Server installation is in mixed authorization mode and can accept both Windows and SQL Server Authentication.